apache/pekko-http/docs/src/main/paradox/routing-dsl/directives/method-directives/head.md

 @@@ note
 Apache Pekko HTTP can handle HEAD requests transparently by dispatching a GET request to the handler and stripping off the result body.
-See the `akka.http.server.transparent-head-requests` setting for how to enable this behavior.
+See the `pekko.http.server.transparent-head-requests` setting for how to enable this behavior.
 @@@